ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_fundingsrcs.md

 # Funding sources

-Add and retrieve ACH bank account information via funding sources, which are available to the `Customers` and `Accounts` resources.
-Customers can have a maximum of 6 funding sources.
+Add and retrieve ACH bank account information via funding sources, which are available to the `Accounts` resource.
+Traditional CIP Dwolla accounts can have a maximum of two funding sources, whereas Dwolla Direct accounts can have a maximum of one funding source.

 ### Funding source resource